redis/redis-doc/commands/sort.md

 SORT mylist BY weight_* GET object_* GET #
 ```

-## Restrictions for using external keys with Sort command
+## Restrictions for using external keys

-When enabling `Redis cluster-mode` there is no way to garantee the exsistence of
-the external keys on the node which the command is processed on.
-In case the
+When enabling `Redis cluster-mode` there is no way to guarantee the existence of the external keys on the node which the command is processed on.
-`cluster-enabled` configuration is set to `yes` any use of `GET` or `BY`
-which reference external key pattern will cause the command to fail with error.
+In this case, any use of `GET` or `BY` which reference external key pattern will cause the command to fail with an error.

-Starting from Redis 7.0,  any use of `GET` or `BY` which reference external key pattern
-will only be allowed in case the current user running the command has full key read permissions.
+Starting from Redis 7.0, any use of `GET` or `BY` which reference external key pattern will only be allowed in case the current user running the command has full key read permissions.
-Full key read permissions can be set for the user by, for example, specifing `'%R~*'` or `'~*`
-with the relvant command access rules.
-You can check the `ACL SETUSER` command mannual for
-more information on setting ACL access rules.
+Full key read permissions can be set for the user by, for example, specifying `'%R~*'` or `'~*` with the relevant command access rules.
+You can check the `ACL SETUSER` command manual for more information on setting ACL access rules.

-In case of no full key read permission the `SORT` and `SORT_RO` commands might fail
+If full key read permissions aren't set, the command will fail with an error.
-with error.
-For example:

     > ACL SETUSER alice on NOPASS +sort ~weight_* ~mylist
         OK